timescale/docs/timescaledb/getting-started/add-data.md

 The dataset is updated on a nightly basis and contains data from the last four weeks, typically ~8 million rows of data.
-Stock trades are recorded in real-time Monday thru Friday, typically during normal trading hours of the New York Stock Exchange (9:30AM - 4:00PM EST).
+Stock trades are recorded in real-time Monday through Friday, typically during normal trading hours of the New York Stock Exchange (9:30AM - 4:00PM EST).

 ### Table details